Prospectus for Upcoming Exhibiton

 Our hope is that Front of the House / Back of the House will fuel a new level of creative exploration, encourage playfulness and exemplify the brilliant minds within the art jewelry field.
 The ultimate goal of this exhibition, and Heidi Lowe Gallery, is to expand and diversify the audience of art jewelry.
 Our intentions are to excite and engage viewers, evoke conversation, encourage reflection upon the concepts of the artwork, and ultimately, to view jewelry as an art medium.

 Applicants are required to submit their entry on artcall.org - link found here.

-You must register (button in top right corner) for artcall.org.
+You must register for artcall.org (button in top right corner).
 A $45 non-refundable entry fee for Front of the House / Back of the House is required upon registration.
 Please be sure to fill out your Artist Bio and Artist Statement as part of your registration profile.
 This can be edited later.

 Please Note: You may submit up to six "Applications."
 Each Application is considered one piece, with the "Application Title" being the title of an individual piece.

 Notifications will be emailed on October 31 st, 2018.

 Artists selected to participate in Front of the House / Back of the House commit to creating a new brooch within the guidelines and theme of the show and agree to meet the specified terms, requirements and deadlines of the exhibition.
 If an artist or brooch does not meet the standards and requirements for the exhibition for any reason deemed by Heidi Lowe and Shella Robinson, the artist will not be included in the exhibition and the brooch will be sent back to the artist.